himanshuarya/react-spa/README.md

 ## API Server

-Please follow instruction in https://github.com/nodesense/restful-server for setting up restful server needed for this application.
+Please follow instructions in https://github.com/nodesense/restful-server for setting up restful server needed for this application.
 The restful server should be run in parallel with the react-spa in order to run the application correctly.